stevetaq/stevetaq.github.io/generic.md

 ---
 layout: post
 title: About Me
-image: assets/images/steve.jpg
+image: assets/images/new_pic.png
 nav-menu: true
 ---

-Hello, my name is Stephen Ahiabah.
+Hello, I'm Stephen Ahiabah-Quarshie.

-Currently, I work as a Quantitative Stress Testing Analyst at NatWest Group in London, UK.
-In my role, I am the lead analyst providing review and challenge stress testing results & models for NatWest Holding's retail banking portfolio, using Python, advanced Excel, and SQL for analysis.
-My role also includes presenting credit risk stress testing outcomes to senior management and business stakeholders, highlighting key drivers and implications.
+I currently work in Risk Modelling at JP Morgan Chase in London, UK.
+My role involves leading the development and implementation of credit risk models for international consumer banking portfolio.
+I utilize Python, advanced Excel, and SQL for in-depth analysis and regularly present credit risk findings to senior management and business stakeholders, emphasizing key drivers and their implications.

-I hold a degree in Materials Science and Engineering from The University of Manchester.
-Throughout my career, I have developed expertise in data extraction, preparation, and assessment, collaborating with various teams to resolve data-related issues promptly.
-I take pride in creating well-structured documentation and implementing robust testing procedures for statistical analysis.
-Additionally, I have experience in developing automated reporting dashboards to facilitate stress test analysis & model validation.
+I earned my degree in Materials Science & Engineering from The University of Manchester, specializing in the industrial application of thermolectric and nuclear naterials.

+Over the course of my career, I’ve honed my expertise in data extraction, preparation, and evaluation, working closely with various teams to promptly resolve data-related challenges.
+I take pride in producing well-organized documentation and establishing robust testing procedures for statistical analysis.
+Additionally, I have experience in creating automated reporting dashboards to support stress testing and model validation.

-I have proficiency in programming languages such as Python, SAS, SQL, and VBA.
-I am well-versed in MS Excel, Tableau, Git, and Power BI.
+I am proficient in programming languages such as Python, SAS, SQL, and VBA, and I am also skilled in tools like MS Excel, Tableau, Git, and Power BI.

-Outside of work, I maintain a personal blog, where I share insights on sports analytics and programming concepts that have intrigued me.
+Outside of my professional life, I maintain a personal blog where I explore sports analytics and programming concepts that fascinate me.

-Overall, I am passionate about applying my skills in quantitative analysis and data science to contribute to both the finance & sports industries.
+I am passionate about leveraging my skills in quantitative analysis and data science to make meaningful contributions in both the finance and sports industries.

-Feel free to reach out for any questions on my projects or a CV request.
+Feel free to contact me if you have any questions about my projects or if you’d like a copy of my CV.

+Best regards,
 Steve

 <ul class="actions vertical">